DITEP/KmemBERT/README.md

 ```
 {
     'model': model.state_dict(),   - model state dict
-    'accuracy': test_accuracy,     - model accuracy on the test dataset
+    'accuracy': test_accuracy,     - model accuracy on the validation dataset
     'epoch': epoch,                - at which epoch it was saved
     'tokenizer': model.tokenizer   - the model tokenizer
 }